souravdatta/qsym/qsym_tutorial.md

 ### Applying a gate to a qubit

 How do we apply a gate to a qubit?
 It is as simple as multiplying two matrices.
 So if we want to apply `A` gate to qubit `q`, it is: `A * q` where `*` means matrix multiplication.
-Luckily, Racket already has a method to do that.
-Lets implement few functions for it.
+Luckily, Racket already has a function to do that.
+Lets implement a new function for it.

 ```racket
 (define ((apply-op op-matrix) q)